 God gave his one and only Son that we might be saved.
 But, he still gives us the choice to accept salvation or to reject it.
 He calls us to accept salvation and sainthood.

-Resources: our Saint of the Week Virtual Pilgrimage on All Saints (coming soon to YouTube)
+Resources: our Saint of the Week Virtual Pilgrimage on All Saints (watch All Saints on our YouTube channel here)